l7mp/stunner/doc/GATEWAY.md

 | `listeners[0].port` | `int` | Network port for the TURN listener. | Yes |
 | `listeners[0].protocol` | `string` | Transport protocol for the TURN listener.
 Either UDP or TCP; support for TLS and DTLS will be added in the next release. | Yes |

-Note that STUNner assumes that there is only a *single* listener specified in each Gateway (that's why we fixed the listener list index above at 0).
+Note that STUNner assumes that there is only a *single* listener specified in each Gateway (that is why we fixed the listener list index above at 0).
 Multiple listeners are accepted and STUNner will install the corresponding TURN server listeners for each, but it will create only a *single* LoadBalancer service to expose the entire Gateway with all the listeners.
-Thus, the resultant
-    public address/port provides access only to the first listener in the list.
-You can always create the missing LoadBalancer services manually, but this is not encouraged.
-If you want multiple listeners (e.g., a separate UDP and TCP listener), attach two Gateways, each with a single listener only, to the gateway hierarchy.
+Thus, the resultant public address/port provides access only to the first listener in the list.
+You can always create the missing LoadBalancer services manually, but this is not encouraged., Create *two* separately Gateways if you want multiple listeners, each with a single listener only.

-Gateway resources are *not* safe for modification: for various reasons rooted in the limitations of the [pion/turn](https://github.com/pion/turn) library that provides the TURN services in STUNner, `stunnerd` daemons cannot add/remove TURN server listeners without restarting the whole TURN server, which will terminate all active client sessions.
-We plan to address this restriction in a later release; until then, it is best to not modify Gateways in production deployments.
-(A workaround would be to create *another* STUNner gateway hierarchy, make the necessary changes there, and then direct clients to the new STUNner gateway service by providing them a new ICE server configuration.
+Gateway resources are *not* safe for modification.
+For various reasons rooted in the limitations of the [pion/turn](https://github.com/pion/turn) library that provides the TURN services to STUNner, `stunnerd` daemons cannot add/remove TURN server listeners without restarting the whole TURN server.
+This will then terminate all active client sessions.
+We plan to address this restriction in a later release; until then, it is best to refrain from modifying the Gateways in production deployments.
+The suggested workaround is to create *another* STUNner gateway hierarchy, make the necessary changes there, direct clients to the new STUNner gateway service by providing them a new ICE server configuration, and finally delete the old hierarchy.

 ## UDPRoute

 UDPRoute resources can be attached to Gateways to specify the backend services permitted to be reached via the Gateway.
-Multiple UDPRoutes can attach to a Gateway, and each UDPRoute can specify multiple backend services; in this case access to *each* of the backend services in *each* of the attached UDPRoutes is allowed.
+Multiple UDPRoutes can attach to a Gateway, and each UDPRoute can specify multiple backend services; in this case access to *all* backends in *each* of the attached UDPRoutes is allowed.
 An UDPRoute can be attached only to a Gateway *in the same namespace*, by setting the `parentRef` to the Gateway's name.
 Attaching Gateways and UDPRoutes across a namespace boundary is prohibited.

 The below UDPRoute will configure STUNner to route client connections received on the Gateway called `udp-gateway` to the media server pool identified by the Kubernetes service